aanchal22/exam-1/README.md

 ### SQL queries

 This section shows the SQL queries that you determined solved each of the given problems.

+**Make sure that all SQL commands you enter into this document work exactly as written, including semi-colons, where necessary.**

 1. Write two SQL commands to create two tables named `users` and `affinity_categories` within the given database file.